How to buy your own Bullitt-replica Ford Mustang!

-Wanna drive like Steve McQueen?
-Now you can do it properly with this Ford Mustang in the AutoClassics classifieds
+Wanna drive like Steve McQueen without the hassle of acquiring the original Bullitt Mustang?
+Now you can do it properly with this replica from the AutoClassics classifieds

 Back in 2007, Bullitt was elected for preservation in the United States by the Library of Congress as ‘culturally, historically or aesthetically significant’.
 You can bet your bottom dollar that was solely down to the film’s cult, 11-minute car chase.